MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-data-transfer.md

 ### Performance

-The same scenario could also be coded using the record API, by first looping over all rows in the table "Source" with a filter on field "A2", then for each match calling Get on the destionation record, setting the fields, and calling Modify.
+The same scenario could also be coded using the record API, by first looping over all rows in the table "Source" with a filter on field "A2", then for each match calling Get on the destination record, setting the fields, and calling Modify.

 The record based solution executes three SQL operations per-row, while the DataTransfer does max two SQL queries all-in-all.
 Measuring execution timings for both DataTransfer and Record API based solutions, they show a ~200x performance improvement for DataTransfer.
-These gains will significantly better if the destionation table has Modify triggers or if the execution environment has significant latency to SQL.
+These gains will significantly better if the destination table has Modify triggers or if the execution environment has significant latency to SQL.

 ### Uniqueness in the source table